-On 23rd of September 2018 the EU Directive on the accessibility of public sector websites and mobile applications comes into force in the UK.
+On 23rd of September 2018 a new EU Directive came into force in the UK.
 The new regulations mean that public sector websites and mobile apps will need to be accessible to all users, especially those with disabilities.
 The regulations will remain part of UK law regardless of our future relationship with the EU.

 So new websites published on or after 23rd of September 2018 will have to be compliant within one year and existing websites within two years.
 Some organisations and types of content do not need to meet the new standards but FE and HEIs are being defined as ‘public sector bodies’.